The primary duty of the regulatory organization is to serve and protect the public interest.

 - Independent proof that a social work credential identified in the legislation has been conferred and that the credential has been awarded by an accredited learning institution.
 Individuals with international social work credentials wishing to practise social work in Canada should contact the social work regulatory body in the province they plan to reside and work.
 Each jurisdiction will provide information regarding the qualifications required to practise in that province, the assessment of international credentials, required examinations and language proficiency requirements;

 - Reference information;

 - Criminal records check or other demonstration of good character;

 - A registration fee.

-Some provinces require registration if one practises social work even if the job title is not social worker or the person does not refer to himself/herself as a social worker.
+Some provinces require registration if one practises social work even if the job title is not social worker or the person does not refer to themselves as a social worker.
 Every jurisdiction has a registration renewal cycle where the registered member must meet specific criteria to ensure ongoing registration in good standing and continuing competence to practise.